18 Tips For Better Webinars, From Ideation To Follow-Up

 During your webinar

-10. Always capitalize on the moment of attention you’ve captured to guide prospects to the next step in their journey
+10. Use your webinar episodes to guide prospects to the next step in their journey

 In today’s attention economy, a moment of your prospect’s time is a precious resource.
 So once your buyer has shown up to your webinar (high five!) this is both a major accomplishment, and a precious opportunity to advance the conversation forward.
 Always have a logical next step in mind, and use your webinar as an opportunity to promote this action.